 Students participating in the Trinity Fellows program may choose our interdisciplinary specialization in Theology and Society.

 The Graduate School is providing a new tuition model for all incoming students in humanities graduate programs for Fall 2020.
-Take advantage of our three-year pilot program, which includes a 57-percent reduction in the student credit hour rate, resulting in a $500 per credit hour rate for students in the following master of arts programs: Christian Doctrine, English, Foreign Languages, History, Theology and Philosophy.
+Take advantage of our three-year pilot program, which includes a 57-percent reduction in the student credit hour rate, resulting in a $500 per credit hour rate for students in the following master of arts programs: Christian Doctrine, English, History, Theology and Philosophy.

-Ready to learn more about Marquette's theology and religious studies graduate programs?
+Learn more about Marquette's theology graduate program.

 Students typically begin their studies in the fall of each academic year.